President Murmu meets Suriname counterpart; discusses ways to deepen bilateral partnership | Law-Order

 President Murmu meets Suriname counterpart; discusses ways to deepen bilateral partnership

-President Droupadi Murmu met her Suriname counterpart Chandrikapersad Santokhi on Monday and they discussed ways to deepen bilateral cooperation in several areas including defence, agriculture, IT and capacity building.
+President Droupadi Murmu met her Suriname counterpart Chandrikapersad Santokhi on Monday and discussed ways to deepen bilateral cooperation in several areas including defence, IT and capacity building as the two sides exchanged four MoUs in various fields including health and agriculture.

 Murmu, who arrived in Suriname on Sunday on a three-day state visit - her first since assuming office in July last year, received a warm welcome from President Santokhi at the Presidential palace here.